This topic takes on average 55 minutes to read.

 People with type 1 diabetes often have a particular form of a gene that is involved in the production of cell-recognition proteins.
 They trigger the immune system to destroy the insulin-producing cells.

 It may soon be possible to develop a genetic test to identify people who are at a high risk of developing type 1 diabetes.
-It may even become possible to replace the faulty gene using gene therapy.
+Furthermore, where there is evidence of a faulty gene, it may even become possible to replace the faulty gene using gene therapy.